MinilikBelachew/Big-data-assignment/Readme.md

 Attendance rates showed no distinct patterns based on gender or different appointment days.
 ### Insights:

-•	Complexity of Attendance Factors:No single factor emerged as a decisive predictor for attendance, indicating a complex interplay of multiple factors.
+•	Complexity of Attendance Factors: No single factor emerged as a decisive predictor for attendance, indicating a complex interplay of multiple factors.

-•	Potential External Factors:Absence of socioeconomic or transportation data might influence attendance, suggesting external factors beyond the dataset's scope.
+•	Potential External Factors: Absence of socioeconomic or transportation data might influence attendance, suggesting external factors beyond the dataset's scope.

 ### Conclusion: